 - Tubal block diagnosed by HSG or Laparoscope.

 The published evidence suggests must fallopian tube cannulation achieves tubal patency up to 70% and successful in achieving in pregnancy in 10%-20% of women.

 - Fallopian tube cannulation is generally regarded as a safe procedure.

 - Complications are rare and can detect by laparoscopy and hysteroscopy.

 - Injury to blood vessels.

 - Ectopic pregnancy.

-It will done as a day care procedure.
-The patient might required a rest for a week and can resume back to work as early as she is comfortable.
-She should avoid having intercourse until the bleeding from vagina stopped.
-However, should avoid lifting of heavy weight for 6 weeks.
+It will be done as a daycare procedure.
+The patient might required rest for a week and can resume back to work as early as she is comfortable.
+She should avoid having intercourse until the bleeding from the vagina stopped.
+However, should avoid lifting a heavyweight for 6 weeks.